8.6. Change of Basis and Difference Equations¶

 One of the main applications where you might want to compute the power of a matrix multiplied by a vector is for a difference equation, which is the discrete form of a differential equation.
 Difference equations are often used in the study of control systems, which is important to nearly every engineering discipline.

-The state of the system at the first observation as given by its initial condition is
+The state of the system at the first observation is

 After the second observation, it is